kkew3/sat-minesweeper/README.md

   although I check and update the code handling the user interface from time to time, still it sometimes occurs;
   please wait for the next update or play with various parameters in `vboard.py`
-- you are using the Retina display of Mac computers: try scaling your monitor up or down before issuing the running command again;
+- you are using the Retina display of Mac computers: try scaling your browser up or down before issuing the running command again;
 - the browser containing the game interface is occluded by other windows just put it to the front
 - there are background windows containing distractive contents: